-The English Department strives to equip students to read and think critically and creatively, and to express themselves in lucid speech, writing, and design.
+The English Department equips students with the ability to read and think critically and creatively, and to express themselves in lucid speech, writing, and design.
+We prepare students for meaningful and successful careers after McDaniel.
 To accomplish this, students:

 • Read a broad variety of literatures in English in their historical, social, cultural, political, economic, and psychological contexts;